Capture of the galleon San Joaquin

-The capture of the galleon San Joaquin or the battle of Cartagena was a naval engagement that took place off the coast near Cartagena (present day Colombia).
+The capture of the galleon San Joaquin (also known as the Battle of Cartagena) was a naval engagement that took place off the coast near Cartagena (present day Colombia).
 It involved five British ships of the line against the Spanish galleon San Joaquin and a smaller ship.
-After an action lasting barely an hour the Spanish ship surrendered.
+After an action lasting barely an hour San Joaquin surrendered.
 The galleon had fought in the previous encounter during Wager's Action nearly three years earlier but had just barely escaped capture.

 Background

-In late May 1711, the warships under the command of Jean du Casse arrived, and so on 3 August 1711 they sailed from Cartagena which now composed of the Treasure Fleet which was to return to Spain.
-The units of escort composed of the following: San Joaquin of 64 guns under Admiral Miguel Agustin Villanueva, Saint-Michel of 70 guns under Jean du Casse, Hercule of 60 guns under Captain Proglie and the frigate Griffon of 44 guns under Captain Turroble.
+In late May 1711, a French squadron under Admiral Jean-Baptiste du Casse arrived at Cartagena de Indias.
+On 3 August 1711, they sailed from Cartagena escorting the Spanish treasure fleet which was to return to Spain.
+The units of escort composed of the following: the 64-gun galleon San Joaquin under Admiral Miguel Augustin de Villanueva, the 70-gun Saint-Michel under du Casse, the 60-gun Hercule under Captain Proglie and the 44-gun frigate Griffon under Captain Turroble.

-Meanwhile, Commodore James Littleton arrived with a number of ships which had sailed from Port Royal in Jamaica on 26 July: a fleet which consisted of of 50 guns under Captain Francis Hosier and Littleton's flagship, Salisbury Prize of 50 guns under Captain Sir Robert Harland, of 60 guns under Captain Edward Vernon, of 50 guns under Captain Sampson Bourne, 50 guns, under Captain Richard Lestock, 50 under Captain Thomas Legge, frigate Fowey of 40 guns under Captain Robert Chadwick.
+Meanwhile, British Commodore James Littleton arrived with a number of ships which had sailed from Port Royal in Jamaica on 26 July: a fleet which consisted of of 50 guns under Captain Francis Hosier and Littleton's flagship, Salisbury Prize of 50 guns under Captain Sir Robert Harland, of 60 guns under Captain Edward Vernon, of 50 guns under Captain Sampson Bourne, 50 guns, under Captain Richard Lestock, 50 under Captain Thomas Legge, frigate Fowey of 40 guns under Captain Robert Chadwick.